cu-nil/cu-nil.github.io/collections/_projects/distributed-agency-in-the-novel.md

 *Airport* (1968) are not characters by these measures.
 Yet we intuit them to act vitally and to exert an almost hypnotic influence on the action of the novel: "a strange beast that pertains to no one in particular and who is nobody's responsibility."[^2]

+In this paper, I discuss the question of institutional agency more narrowly, on the basis of a literary genre principally concerned with trans-human, organizational actors.
+The readings will occasion a model of agency more broadly, which besides its exploratory, theoretical potential will find its application in a method for extracting literary characters.

 Major spoiler alert: "This is Bleak House.
 This day I give this house its little mistress," John says to Esther as the narrative gaze soars to observe the scene in its totality,